jmoyola/HidApi.NetStandard/readme.md

 ### Linux
 In order to access HID devices as an unprivileged user an udev rule must be installed on the host system.
 Please refer to the sample [udev file][udev] of the [HIDAPI] project.

-## Native AOT
-If the application targets at least .NET 8 the nuget package allows applications to be published as _Native AOT_ as itself is AOT compatible.

 ## Build
 To build the solution locally execute the following commands: